 This raw almond butter fudge isn’t your traditional fudge recipe.
 Unlike traditional fudge made with heavy cream, refined sugar, and butter, this fudge isn’t cooked and is made only from pure raw ingredients.
 However, it’s so decadent that it’s hard to believe that it’s raw.

-Medjool dates – Medjool dates are the best sweetener for this raw almond butter fudge.
+The best sweetener for this raw almond butter fudge are Medjool dates.
 Their sticky texture makes them excellent for binding ingredients together and thickening the fudge mixture.
 Use the freshest and softest Medjool dates you can find to achieve the creamiest caramel-like consistency.
 Dates that are dry and hard require soaking in warm water first, which takes away from their flavor.
 Also, don’t experiment with liquid sweeteners, such as maple syrup or honey, because their consistency just doesn’t work in this recipe.

-Almond butter – feel free to use any nut butter you like.
+Feel free to use any nut butter you like.
 Peanut butter, for instance, would be phenomenal in this recipe!
 However, I don’t trust myself around peanut butter.
 One spoonful always starts a domino effect of multiple spoonfuls.
-I definitely think there’s such a thing as peanut butter addiction so I try to stay away from it (at least for now).
-Oh how I wish I had better luck with portion control!
+I definitely think there’s such a thing as peanut butter addiction so I try to stay away from it (at least for now) and make this fudge with almond butter instead.

-Use a powerful food processor – I can’t imagine my lifestyle without a powerful food processor.
+To mix all the ingredients together into a smooth fudge, you absolutely need a powerful food processor.
 It’s a major investment, I know.
 But it’s one of the kitchen appliances I consider a kitchen staple.
 What other machine can make soft serve out of frozen bananas, grind grains into flour, transform nuts into nut butters, slice root vegetables for chips, grate carrots for a slaw, blend perfect pesto, turn chickpeas into hummus, and magically transform dates into truffles?

 Tools You’ll Need